This document was written 3 Oct 2007 by Ian W. Davis and last updated 22 December 2015 by Vikram K. Mulligan.

-Conjugate gradient minimization accumulates a small amount of information from prior steps.
-It performs (somewhat) better than steepest descent.
-Rosetta++ included an implementation of FRPR (Fletcher-Reeves-Polak-Ribiere), but it hasn't been ported to MiniRosetta because no one used it.
+Conjugate gradient minimization accumulates a small amount of information from prior steps, modifying the search direction to perform (somewhat) better than a pure steepest-descent algorithm.
+Rosetta++ included an implementation of FRPR (Fletcher-Reeves-Polak-Ribiere), but it hasn't been ported to Rosetta3 because no one used it.

-Quasi-Newton methods accumulate more information about the second derivatives of the energy function in terms of the inverse Hessian.
+Quasi-Newton methods accumulate more information from many iterations of the gradient of the energy function to approximate the second-derivative (Hessian) matrix (or, more accurately, its inverse).
 This information is used to modify the descent direction (after the first step) so that its no longer necessarily straight down the gradient, but the minimization converges (much) faster.
 In Rosetta, this is the "dfpmin" family of functions.
 Although named for the DFP (Davidon-Fletcher-Powell) update method, it in fact uses the BFGS (Broyden-Fletcher-Goldfarb-Shanno) update method, which is widely regarded as better.
-A limited-memory variant (L-BFGS) exists but has not been incorporated into Rosetta because the cost of keeping the full N x N Hessian matrix (N = number of DOFs) in memory appears not to be prohibitive, and Paul Tseng found it gave worse solutions.
+A limited-memory variant (L-BFGS) has also been recently added to Rosetta.
+(Previously it was not included as the cost of keeping the full N x N Hessian matrix (N = number of DOFs) in memory appeared not to be prohibitive, and Paul Tseng found the limited memory version gave worse solutions.
+The more recent implementation on modern machines improves performance, especially for Cartesian minimization.)

-Unlike linmin, all the dfpmin algorithms are **multi step** algorithms, so they need only be called once to reach the (local) minimum of a function.
+Unlike linmin, all the dfpmin/lbfgs algorithms are multi step algorithms, so they need only be called once to reach the (local) minimum of a function (and will iterate internally).

 "dfpmin" uses an exact line search, and Jim says it requires ~10 function evaluations per line search.